Giving ‘Til it Hurts: The Annual Gift Tax Exclusion

 In the example above, any amount John transfers to the trust on behalf of Rebecca will be subject to gift tax.
 The annual exclusion will not apply because Rebecca is receiving a future interest instead of a present interest in the gift.

-So what does all this mean for you and your new wealth?
+So, what does all this mean for you and your new-found wealth?
 You can be Ebenezer Scrooge at the end of A Christmas Carol, doling out gifts below the annual exclusion limit to as many family members as you want without fear of owing gift taxes.
-Who knows…maybe tuna popsicles will become as big as the hot dog.

 More questions about the annual gift exclusion?
 Talk it out in the new H&R Block Community.